allanfang1/DeepAnimDance/README.md

-How to Run the Demo
+## How to Run the Demo

 The project uses a Conda environment.
-The provided tp_ml.yml file by Julie Digne can be used to recreate the environment (Remove linux dependencies if using Windows )
+The provided tp_ml.yml file by Julie Digne can be used to recreate the environment (Remove linux dependencies if using Windows)

 Model selection in DanceDemo.py

   - GEN_TYPE = 1 → Nearest Neighbor
+  - GEN_TYPE = 2 → Vanilla Neural Network: 26 Skeleton Input
-  - GEN_TYPE = 3 → Vanilla NN (skeleton image)
+  - GEN_TYPE = 3 → Vanilla Neural Network: Skeleton Image Input
   - GEN_TYPE = 4 → GAN

-How to Train the Networks
+## How to Train the Networks

+To train Vanilla Neural Network: 26 Skeleton Input
+  - set optSkeOrImage = 1 in main of GenVanillaNN.py
+  - python GenVanillaNN.py
+  - the trained model is saved in data/Dance/DanceGenVanillaFromSke26.pth

-To train Vanilla Neural Network
+To train Vanilla Neural Network: Skeleton Image Input
+  - set optSkeOrImage = 2 in main of GenVanillaNN.py
   - python GenVanillaNN.py
   - the trained model is saved in data/Dance/DanceGenVanillaFromSkeim.pth